D4wnstar/aetherwisp/Electromagnetism/Materials/Dielectric.md

 $$F_\text{tot}=m \frac{d^{2}y}{dt^{2}}=F_\text{binding}+F_\text{damping}+F_\text{driving}$$
 so
 $$m \frac{d^{2}y}{dt^{2}}+m\gamma \frac{dy}{dt}+m\omega_{0}^{2}y=qE_{0}\cos (\omega t)$$
-This is an inhomogeneous second-order linear [[ordinary differential equation]] in $x$, representing a damped harmonic oscillator driven at frequency $\omega$.
+This is an inhomogeneous second-order linear [[Ordinary differential equation]] in $x$, representing a damped harmonic oscillator driven at frequency $\omega$.
 This becomes easier to handle if we regard it as the real part of a complex differential equation in $\tilde{x}$:
 $$\frac{d^{2}\tilde{y}}{dt^{2}}+\gamma \frac{d\tilde{y}}{dt}+\omega_{0}^{2}\tilde{y}=\frac{q}{m}E_{0}e^{-i\omega t}$$
 where we used [[Euler's formula]] to see the cosine as the real part of a complex exponential.
 In a steady state, the system oscillates at the driving frequency
 $$\tilde{x}(t)=\tilde{x}_{0}e^{-i\omega t}$$